-- In the unlikely event you cannot agree over the deposit amount being returned then you can raise a dispute with mydeposits. - In total only 1% of deposit protections end in dispute.
-However if you don't agree with the deductions that your landlord/agent wants to make then mydeposits offers a free impartial dispute resolution service, also known as an alternative dispute resolution (ADR).

-In total only

-1% of deposit

-protections

-end in dispute.

-- The dispute resolution service is evidence based and uses professional, unbiased adjudicators. - We offer an online service so you can manage everything, including uploading evidence, quickly and easily. - You may wish to provide evidence to support your reasons, it may comprise of: - 1 time stamped photos at the start and end of the tenancy - 2 the tenancy agreement - 3 request for deposit return (in writing) - 4 check in/out reports - You or your landlord/agent can choose to use the Court instead of mydeposits alternative dispute resolution service.
+- In the unlikely event you can't agree over the deposit amount being returned then you can raise a resolution case with mydeposits - In total only one per cent of deposit protections end in resolution.
+However if you don't agree with the settlement proposed by your landlord or agent then mydeposits offers a free impartial resolution service - The resolution service is evidence based and uses professional, unbiased adjudicators - We offer an online service so you can manage everything, including uploading evidence, quickly and easily - You may wish to provide evidence to support your reasons, it may comprise of: - 1. time stamped photos at the start and end of the tenancy - 2. the tenancy agreement - 3. request for deposit return (in writing) - 4. check-in/out reports - You or your landlord/agent can choose to use the court instead of mydeposits resolution service.
+What if we can't agree on deductions?